UK-Export-Finance/dtfs2/trade-finance-manager-api/README.md

 # Trade Finance Manager API (TFM API) :gear:
 TFM API, also known as Trade Finance Manager API, plays a pivotal role in handling deal submissions to UKEF (UK Export Finance).
 Once TFM successfully receives a deal, it leverages GraphQL to query and mutate TFM data.
 In TFM, a deal is an integral part of a 'case,' which encompasses the deal, facilities, and other TFM-specific components.
+This documentation provides an in-depth understanding of the Trade Finance Manager API (TFM API), its functionalities, data structure, and future considerations for handling different product types and data.

 ## Prerequisite :key: